 All accounts must be settled on the day of your consultation.
 Once the fee is fully paid, and if you have a Medicare card, we can electronically submit your claim to Medicare for you to receive a small refund.
 Usually the refund is in your account within 24 hours.

 Cost without insurance

-If you are uninsured, we can offer you cataract surgery at a low affordable price of $1,600 per eye.
-This includes pre-surgery procedures and post-surgery procedures including transport to and from the centre, except anaesthetic costs.
+If you are uninsured, we can offer you cataract surgery at a low affordable price starting from $1,600 per eye.
+This includes surgeon fee, theatre fee, standard lens fee, post-surgery follow up care and anaesthetic costs.

 Cost with insurance

 At MCES, we have a set fee for cataract surgery (see above).
 All health insurance funds pay a different amount to the operating surgeon.
 If your fund pays less than our set fee, you will have to pay the difference as a gap.
-For some funds there is no gap, for most funds there is a small gap of some several hundred dollars.
+For some funds there is no gap, for most funds there is a small gap ranging from $200-$500 per eye.
 Unfortunately, some of the budget health funds pay low fees and most of the surgeon fee ends up being paid by the patient.
 There may be an excess payable depending on your health fund.

 We recommend you understand your health insurance policy and direct any questions in relation to the policy to your insurance provider.

 Cataract surgery cost for pensioners in Australia 2021